 Day 2 - Hiking in Joshua Tree and Hot Springs

 On the second day of our desert excursion we wake up in Joshua Tree and make a quick, delicious breakfast before hitting the trails for a couple of short hikes.
-We'll pack our lunches before we break camp in the morning and you'll be able to eat your lunch on the trail, or in the car on the way to the hot springs.
+We'll pack our lunches before we break camp in the morning and you'll be able to eat your lunch on the trail, or in the car on the way.
 The hikes vary, but we generally stop to hike the highest point in the park (Mt.
 Ryan, about 2 hours round-trip) or visit an abandoned mine and settlement (about 45 minutes each).

-Around mid-afternoon we'll arrive at the trail-head for our super secret hot spring and hike down about 1.5 miles to enjoy a soak until it's time to leave for Los Angeles.
-Relax in the car as we take you back to the pick-up point(s) where you'll arrive in time for dinner or a show at one of the many venues in LA.
+When the tour is over, relax in the car as we take you back to LA where you'll arrive in time for dinner or a show at one of the many venues in LA.

-What To Bring: • Water bottle • Hat / Sunscreen • Bag no larger than 60 L • Tennis shoes / Hiking shoes • Clothing appropriate for the season • Headlamp or flashlight • Travel towel, toothbrush, toiletries • Small travel pillow • Sleeping Bag (20° F / -5° C) *sleeping bag rental available
+What To Bring: • Water bottle • Hat / Sunscreen • Bag no larger than 60 L • Tennis shoes / Hiking shoes • Clothing appropriate for the season • Headlamp or flashlight • Travel towel, toothbrush, toiletries • Small travel pillow • Your own private or rented vehicle

 We pride ourselves on making sure Southwest Adventurers are well taken care of, whether you're with us for a day or a week.
 Just show up!
 We take care of the rest.